Buying aquatic plants and tank set-up

 - ...

-There is nothing wrong with buying a pot of one or the other of these plants to add some variety to the aquarium or to experiment a little.
-It could always be the case that one or another of these varieties grows well for you from the beginning.
-However, they cannot be used as a remedy against algae.
+There is no reason why you shouldn't buy a pot or two of these plants to bring a little more variety into the aquarium or to experiment a little.
+It may well turn out that one or other of these species grows well in your aquarium right from the start.
+However, you cannot expect these plants to prevent algae.

-Later, when everything is running smoothly (about half a year), you can change some of the stem plants or plant areas in the aquarium to slower growing or more sensitive plants.
+Later, when everything is running reasonably smoothly (approx. 0.5 years), you can replace some stem plants or plant areas in the aquarium with slower-growing or more sensitive plants.

-With few exceptions, plants with rhizomes rather than stems do not react well to being moved.
-You should therefore think carefully about where you want to place these plants in the aquarium.
+Non-stem plants, i.e. plants with rhizomes, tolerate changes of location poorly, with a few exceptions.
+You should therefore think carefully beforehand about where to place these types of plants in the aquarium.

 A few more tips